HydraWiki/Streamer/README.md

 There are several replacement variables used in the templates that will be automatically filled in with the correct information.

-* **%ONLINE%** - Boolean true/false flag if the streamer is currently streaming.
-Can be used in parser functions.
+* **%ONLINE%** - Integer based boolean if the streamer is online.
+Use the {{#ifeq:...}} parser function to check against this.
 * **%NAME%** - Streamer's display name, as reported from the streaming service.
 Will fall back to the streamer's user name if one is not available.
 * **%VIEWERS%** - Number of current live viewers.
 * **%DOING%** - What the streamer is doing.
 This is typically the name of a video game they are playing.
-* **'%STATUS%** - Custom status field set by the channel.
+* **%STATUS%** - Custom status field set by the channel.
 This might be a custom stream title or social status depending on the service.
 * **%LIFETIME_VIEWS%** - Number of overall lifetime views on the channel.
 This count may include video on demand views depending on the service.
 * **%FOLLOWERS%** - Number of followers(subscriptions) that the channel has.
 * **%LOGO%** - Static logo image of the user or channel avatar.